-Date:

-МЕМО ТО:
+MEMO TO:

 FROM: Human Resources

 SUBJECT: Faculty Service Areas

-demic staff.
-Please complete and y updating individual faculty service areas (FSAs) for return this form by to ensure that your file
+The Human Resources Department is currently updating individual faculty service areas (FSAs) for contract academic staff.
+Please complete and return this form by to ensure that your file is accurate and current.

-deration of minimum qualification nent records currently list the follo ns and district competency standards, your district owing Faculty Service Area(s):

-2. If you fe el you are qualified in an addition nal FSA(s), please list below:
+- 1. In consideration of minimum qualifications and district competency standards, your district employment records currently list the following Faculty Service Area(s): - 2.
+If you feel you are qualified in an additional FSA(s), please list below:

-Faculty S Service Area(s)
+Faculty Service Area(s)

-verification or request to be referenced in details regard of minimum qualifications and vereviewed.
-Materials in the facular order to determine approval and As must submit appropriate documentation to enable erification of district competency criteria in order for ty member's personnel file will not be researched or /or denial of the new FSA request.
-See back for Questions regarding minimum qualifications may be office.
+The faculty member requesting additional FSAs must submit appropriate documentation to enable verification of minimum qualifications and verification of district competency criteria in order for request to be reviewed.
+Materials in the faculty member's personnel file will not be researched or referenced in order to determine approval and/or denial of the new FSA request.
+See back for details regarding competency requirements.
+Questions regarding minimum qualifications may be directed to Human Resources or the Division office.

-I certify that the foregoing information and at tachments (if any) are true and correct.
+I certify that the foregoing information and attachments (if any) are true and correct.

+Signature

-Signature Division
+Division

-Date
+RETURN BY HUMAN RESOURCES DEPARTMENT

-RETURN B' Y ESOURCES DEPARTMENT TO ACADEMIC TECHNICIAN DESK,
+TO ACADEMIC TECHNICIAN DESK,

-nic Personnel Technician at ext.
+If you have any questions, contact the Academic Personnel Technician at ext.
 6240.